-{ The abandonment of the centre of all cities in the country suggests a self-organising dynamic in growing cities where housing redistribution has pushed people to more remote areas \cite{portugali2017self}.
-While some basic diffusion models have been shown to lead to scaling, these are limited to reproducing exponential density functions \cite{makse1995modelling}.
-Yet, we observe here density shifts that such basic models cannot capture.
+{ Historically, population density peaked in urban cores, but it now peaks several km away from them.
+The abandonment of city centres across the country suggests a self-organising dynamic in growing cities, where housing redistribution has pushed people to more remote areas \cite{portugali2017self}.
+While some basic diffusion models have been shown to lead to scaling, they are limited to reproducing exponential density functions \cite{makse1995modelling}.
+Yet, here we observe density shifts that such basic models cannot capture.
 Thus, there is a need for a comprehensive theory that incorporates factors such as housing, transportation, and employment location, along with principles of urban economics and urban scaling, to explain how cities evolve and how their shapes change \cite{brueckner1986structure, duranton2020economics}. }